-Remember the olden days when “gamers” actually played board games like Monopoly or Scrabble?
-Or families sat around having a conversation each night until it was bedtime.
-Yea, those days were definitely special.
-And despite how helpful technology is in our lives nowadays, it’s hard to dispute some of the benefits of our former low-technology lifestyle.
-Getting the family together doesn’t have to be hard.
+Remember the olden days when “gaming” meant playing board games like Monopoly or Scrabble?
+Or families gathered after dinner to talk and share with one another.
+Those simpler days are truly missed.
+Because despite how helpful technology is in our lives nowadays, it’s hard to dispute some of the benefits of our former low-technology lifestyle.
+But keeping your family connected on a regular basis is not something to give up on.
 There are many technology-free hobbies for the whole family to enjoy – and most of them are low cost too!

 Nowadays we have to fight so hard for family time.
 The kids are involved in activities, you’re a busy working parent trying to keep your household together.
-And sometimes (most of the time) it seems like there’s just not enough time to connect as a family.
+And sometimes (maybe most of the time) it seems like there’s just not enough time to connect as a family.

-If your family has not unplugged or come up for air in a while – but would like to – here are some technology-free activities that can help you to rekindle the family flame.
+If your family has not unplugged or come up for air from the screens in a while – but would like to – here are some technology-free activities that can help you to rekindle the family flame.

 Technology-free Hobbies for the Whole Family to Enjoy